fluencelabs/examples/aqua-examples/near-integration/README.md

 Note that we use the `Result` struct to capture the curl response.

 We can interact with the `node_status` in REPL.
-Open the REPL with `fluence service repl nearAdapter` and:
+Please make sure you are in the `near-integration/services` directory.
+Open the REPL with `fluence service repl nearAdapter` and get the following output:

 ```bash
 fluence service repl nearAdapter